stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 I nearly joined McKinsey, loved my time at Accenture and over the years I have enjoyed great experiences with folks from McKinsey, Bain, BCG, KPMG and Deloitte.

-This is my personal take on how the market leader, Accenture, has achieved such outstanding growth these last 30 years, and how **_tier-2 and niche consulting firms of 200 to 20,000 headcount_** can apply these insights to grow revenue in 2021.
+This is my take on how the market leader, Accenture, achieved outstanding growth these last 30 years, and how **_tier-2 and niche consulting firms of 200 to 20,000 headcount_** can apply these insights to grow revenue in 2021.

 ### Accenture's early growth